nextstrain/.github/CONTRIBUTING.md

 ### Contribute documentation

 Did you find a typo or a mistake in our existing documentation?
 Did you work through an example in a tutorial only to find it was missing a step?
 Are you trying to accomplish specific something with Nextstrain but can't find any description of that analysis?
-Did you find [an open issue on our project boards](https://github.com/orgs/nextstrain/projects) for improving documentation and you want to help out?
+Did you find [an open issue in one of repositories](https://github.com/search?q=org%3Anextstrain&state=open&type=Issues) for improving documentation and you want to help out?

 These are all great opportunities for you to help improve our documentation.
 Find the Nextstrain component you'd like to contribute and review the contributing guide for that component's documentation using the links below.